rickardvh/budo-notes/tsuki-no-sho/shinkage-ryu-mokuroku-preface.md

 [^7]: These three images draw on Chinese literary and Buddhist motifs: "stroking a single hair" echoes a Chan expression for extremely delicate, precise action; the "golden wing" evokes the Golden-Winged Great Peng bird whose wings part the sea; and "like Moye" invokes the legendary Spring and Autumn sword of that name, one of the most celebrated blades in Chinese lore.

 [^8]: The technical expressions in this passage draw on established Chinese martial and literary idioms.
-"Seven vertical and eight horizontal" (七縦八横) denotes movement in all directions with complete tactical freedom; "a thousand transformations and ten thousand changes" (千変万化) expresses limitless adaptability.
+"Seven vertical and eight horizontal" (七縦八横) denotes movement in all directions with complete tactical freedom (it can also mean total disarray of an army thrown into chaos, scattering in all directions at once); "a thousand transformations and ten thousand changes" (千変万化) expresses limitless adaptability.
 "Half joining, half opening" (半合半開) describes *ma-ai* (間合) the dynamic midpoint between engagement and release, while "paired initiations and paired withdrawals" (双発双収) signify the rhythm of simultaneous striking and withdrawing: a hallmark of Yagyū Shinkage-ryū.
 The metaphors “as a sail filled by the wind” (如見風使帆) and "as a hawk loosed after a hare" (似見兎放鷹) are classical Chinese images of effortless responsiveness and sudden, decisive pursuit.